clemenkok/IAC0/README.md

 # IAC0: A Repository to plug the missing gaps

 There are several important skills that are needed to succeed in second year.
 This repository contains several tutorials on how to pick them up.
-It is recommended that you spend some time learning the basics below before the first IAC Lab.
+It is recommended that you spend some time learning the basics below as the year goes by.
+Some are relevant for the IAC lab (Linux, Git), so check them out before the first lab.

 Feel free to create a pull request.